processone/docs.ejabberd.im/content/admin/configuration.md

 	active rooms as a service message.
 The administrators can send a groupchat message to the JID of an active room, and the message will be shown in the room as a service message.

+**`access_register: AccessName`**:   This option specifies who is allowed to
+	register nickname within the Multi-User Chat service.
+The default is `all` for backward compatibility, which means that any user is allowed to register any free nick.

 **`history_size: Size`**:   A small history of the current discussion is sent to users when they
 	enter the room.
 With this option you can define the number of